underdoggum/bookmarkd_app_frontend/README.md

 ## Challenges
 - Our main challenges were around collaborating and understanding the new workflows or creating a new branch and avoiding merge conflicts.
+- Also, the searchbox wasn't comparing text input to values in the full array of bookmark titles correctly.
+The solution was learning that React doesn't necessarily update state in the order that the input